U.S. Route 24: Illinois

-Crossing into Illinois, US 24 uses the pairing of the cable-stayed Quincy Bayview Bridge (westbound) and the older Quincy Memorial Bridge (eastbound) over the Mississippi River in Quincy.
+Crossing into Illinois, US 24 uses the pairing of the cable-stayed Bayview Bridge (westbound) and the older Quincy Memorial Bridge (eastbound) over the Mississippi River in Quincy.
 As of 2006, it is the main arterial highway from Quincy northeast to Peoria.
 Between these two cities, the highway follows the old Peoria to Quincy stage coach route.
 US 24 travels onto the Shade–Lohmann Bridge on I-474 to bypass Peoria, and it gets off at exit 9.

-In East Peoria, US 24 forms a wrong-way concurrency with IL 116 and US 150 as it parallels the Illinois River.
-From East Peoria, US 24 runs directly east (parallel to Toledo, Peoria and Western Railway) through a number of small towns en route to Indiana.
+In East Peoria, US 24 forms a wrong-way concurrency with Illinois Route 116 and US 150 as it parallels the Illinois River.
+From East Peoria, US 24 runs directly east (parallel to the Toledo, Peoria and Western Railway) through a number of small towns en route to Indiana.
 US 24 crosses into Indiana at the state line east of Sheldon.

 Indiana

 In Indiana, US 24 runs east from the Illinois state line to Huntington.
 At Huntington, US 24 turns northeast and runs to Fort Wayne; it then overlaps I-69 and I-469 to bypass the city before entering Ohio at the state line east of Fort Wayne.
-The segment of US 24 between Logansport and Toledo, Ohio is part of the Hoosier Heartland Industrial Corridor project of the Intermodal Surface Transportation Efficiency Act.
+The segment of US 24 between Logansport and Toledo, Ohio, is part of the Hoosier Heartland Industrial Corridor project of the Intermodal Surface Transportation Efficiency Act.

 Ohio

-From Fort Wayne, US 24 follows the path of the Maumee River towards Toledo.
+From Fort Wayne, US 24 follows the path of the Maumee River toward Toledo.
 In Ohio, the roadway enters the state east of Woodburn, Indiana, near Antwerp.
 Between the Indiana state line and Toledo, this portion of the roadway is known as the Fort to Port segment of the Hoosier Heartland Industrial Corridor.

 Between Napoleon and Toledo, modern US 24 lies north of the Maumee River as a highway built to Interstate Highway standards.
 Just north of Waterville is the site of the Battle of Fallen Timbers of 1794.
-General Anthony Wayne after, constructing a trail from Fort Wayne to (Fort) Defiance, fought and defeated a Native American consortium, thus opening northern Ohio to white settlement.
-At a point on the Toledo's north side US 24 veers from northeast–southwest to true north–south, turning on to Telegraph Road, while Detroit Avenue continues as a city street that connects to M-125 (Dixie Highway) at the Michigan border.
+General Anthony Wayne after constructing a trail from Fort Wayne to (Fort) Defiance, fought and defeated a Native American consortium, thus opening northern Ohio to white settlement.
+At a point on Toledo's north side, US 24 veers from northeast–southwest to true north–south, turning on to Telegraph Road, while Detroit Avenue continues as a city street that connects to M-125 (Dixie Highway) at the Michigan border.

 The path through Toledo of US 24 follows the course of old US 25, old US 25 being farther away from the course of north–south I-75.
-Partially truncated as a state route, what had been US 24 was renumbered as Ohio State Route 25 where it remained a state highway, and US 25 in greater Toledo became US 24.
+Partially truncated as a state route, what had been US 24 was renumbered as State Route 25 where it remained a state highway, and US 25 in greater Toledo became US 24.